 Can the NIV Be Trusted?

-Was the New International Version (NIV) translation process corrupted by a secular agenda for profit or political correctness?
-Absolutely not.
+Yes!
 No other Bible translation has followed such a rigorous, careful process to ensure accuracy and reliability.
 The text of the NIV is entrusted to an independent, self-governing body of evangelical Bible scholars called the Committee on Bible Translation (CBT).
 This committee represents the very best in evangelical biblical scholarship.
 Drawn from various denominations, the differing theological background of CBT members guards its work from any kind of individual or denominational influence.
 No individual, or group of individuals, can hold sway in the committee because no change to the text can be ratified without a 70 percent majority vote.
 This ensures that the translation is well protected from personal or political agendas.

 What about outside influences?
 No outside group — no publisher or commercial entity — can influence how the NIV is translated.
 Biblica, as worldwide publisher and copyright holder of the NIV, has no seat on the translation committee and no means to influence translation decisions.
 Zondervan and Hodder & Stoughton, as commercial publishers of the NIV, also have no seat on the translation committee and no means to influence translation decisions.
 The CBT is therefore free to focus on monitoring Biblical scholarship and English usage and then reflecting these developments in a Bible translation that faithfully expresses God’s unchanging Word in contemporary English.